octet-stream/slate-to-react/readme.md

   createElementTransform
 } from "slate-to-react"

-import type {Node, Replace, ElementProps} from "slate-to-react" import type {Text} from "slate" import type {FC} from "react"
+import type {Node, Replace} from "slate-to-react" import type {Text} from "slate" import type {FC} from "react"